Red flannel hash is a riff on corned beef hash and this recipe is a vegetarian version with beets, rutabaga, and tempeh crumbles.

 I heard about a dish called red flannel hash while looking up ideas for cooking through my small stockpile of beets.
 Red flannel hash is considered a traditional New England dish, but it was the first I heard of it.
 Which is strange, because I've lived here my whole life.
 It turns out that red flannel hash is just a riff on corned beef hash, a dish I do know well.
 The difference between the two is the addition of beets.

 People often make corned beef hash from the leftovers of a meal called the boiled dinner.
-Boiled dinners were on regular rotation at my grandparents' house growing up in Connecticut and today I often have it around Easter with my girlfriend’s family here in Vermont.
+Boiled dinners were on regular rotation at my grandparents' house growing up in Connecticut and today I often have it around Easter with my wife's family here in Vermont.

 I never realized it was a traditional New England dish until I was older.
 The boiled dinner is so basic, it’s surprising to hear that not everyone throws vegetables and a hunk of corned beef in a pot of water and boils the life out of it all.
 Don’t get me wrong, I like a boiled dinner just fine every once in a while, but it is a blander meal than I typically enjoy.
 And saltier!